-The Liechtenstein Institute on Self-Determination and the NGO Watchlist on Children and Armed Conflict will convene a workshop, "Addressing Child Protection in Conflict Mediation: Charting a Way Forward," on Tuesday, July 15, 2014, at the Princeton Club of New York.
+The Liechtenstein Institute on Self-Determination's Project on Gender in the Global Community and the NGO Watchlist on Children and Armed Conflict will convene a workshop, "Addressing Child Protection in Conflict Mediation: Charting a Way Forward," on Tuesday, July 15, 2014, at the Princeton Club of New York.
 The objective of this workshop is to bring together international policy makers and actors engaged in mediation and peacemaking and UN member states and entities engaged with the UN’s Children and Armed Conflict agenda in order to discuss and identify specific, concrete, and targeted actions that can be taken to promote child protection in ceasefire and peace agreements.

 Since it adopted its first thematic resolution on children and armed conflict, S/RES/1261 (1999), the UN Security Council has repeatedly called on parties to ensure that the protection of children is taken into account during peace negotiations.
 As recently as March 2014, the Council unanimously reconfirmed this notion with resolution 2143, which urges member states, United Nations entities, and other concerned parties to ensure that child protection provisions, including those relating to the release and reintegration of children formerly associated with armed forces or armed groups, are integrated into all peace negotiations and peace agreements.